leonardopolicarpo/nlw-connect/README.md

-# 🚀 Referral System API - NLW Rocketseat
+# 🚀 Referral System API

 This project is a **REST API** built with **Node.js** and **Fastify**, using **PostgreSQL** and **Redis** to store and manage data.
 The API allows users to register for events, invite new participants, and generate a ranking based on referrals.